Vasanth-Korada/weather-app-frontend/README.md

 ## Application Structure

-- **API Calls**: All the backend service calls are structured and managed in the `WeatherService.js` file.
+- **API Calls**: All the backend service calls are structured and managed in the `services/AuthService.js` and `services/WeatherService.js` file.
-- **Constants**: Variables like API base URL, API keys, and other constant data are managed in the `utils/constants.js`.
+- **Constants**: Variables like API base URL, API keys, and other constant data are managed in the `/src/utils`.
 - (Mention any other significant directories or files if required)